smartflutist661/rfantasy-bingo-stats/src/rfantasy_bingo_stats/bingo_data/bingo_2025/bingo_stats_rough_draft.md

 The ten most-read authors were:

-- Robert Jackson Bennett, read 763 times
+- Robert Jackson Bennett, read 768 times
-- T. Kingfisher, read 621 times
+- T. Kingfisher, read 626 times
 - Brandon Sanderson, read 394 times
 - Matt Dinniman, read 356 times
 - Terry Pratchett, read 351 times
-- Heather Fawcett, read 331 times
+- Heather Fawcett, read 336 times
 - Joe Abercrombie, read 325 times
 - Adrian Tchaikovsky, read 304 times
+- Octavia E. Butler, read 288 times
 - M.L.
 Wang, read 286 times
-- Octavia E. Butler, read 284 times

 The authors used for the most squares were:

-- T. Kingfisher, used for 26 squares
+- T. Kingfisher, used for 27 squares
-- Brandon Sanderson, used for 25 squares
+- ***TIE***: Brandon Sanderson and Ursula K. Le Guin, each used for 25 squares
-- Ursula K. Le Guin, used for 24 squares
+- ***TIE***: Martha Wells and Stephen King, each used for 23 squares

 Marissa Meyer was the author read at least 10 times with the highest ratio of squares to times read: read 11 times for 9 squares.